mustafaakgunn/oop-exercises/README.md

  *Day4HW3 includes an individual work about OOP(inheritance-polymorphism-abstract,interface).

- *nLayeredDemo includes a work about Layered Architecture.
+ *nLayeredDemo includes a simulation work about Layered Architecture.
 It's also includes how to adapt external packages.

+ *Day5HW1 includes a simulation that Layered Architectured User log-in system adapted with external packages.